 Fiddle and Clarsach

 A description of the Highland fiddle (and how it differs - or lack of it - from the classic violin) with RealAudio sample.
 Likewise a description and sound sample of the Clarsach or Celtic Harp.
-The site also has a Skye Scene Ceilidh Home Page and the Story of the Ceilidh.
+The site also has a Skye Scene Ceilidh Home Page.

 Independent Video Productions